How to Enjoy The PLAYERS Without Annoying Real Golf Fans

 Throw Away Your Crud

 Food glorious food is available from a variety of stands.
 Options include Mexican, barbecue, and deli sandwiches.
 The best part is that a lot of these restaurants are local which just adds further to the tournament atmosphere at Sawgrass.

 So grab a plate and chow down, but please please please place your disposable food byproducts into the appropriate garbage receptacles, and recycle that which is recyclable.

 You Must Have a Parking Pass Before You Come

 This can't be said enough.
 You must have a purchased parking pass in the dashboard of your care before you come rolling up to the PLAYERS on Thursday through Sunday.
-Tuesday and Wednesday parking is free, and it's first come first serve.
 Parking is plentiful, but PGA Tour loves providing alternate options including coming by Uber, golf cart, bicycle, or carpooling.
-In fact, you can get a free parking voucher if you bring 4 or more passenger in one car Thursday through Sunday.
+In fact, you can get a free parking voucher if you bring four or more passengers in one car.
 But again, YOU MUST HAVE THE PRINTED PARKING PASS VOUCHER TO TAKE ADVANTAGE OF THIS, and you're going to have to print one out for each day

 Some items are obvious no-nos such as fireworks, laser pointers, and guns.
 Others are more obscure items like point-and-shoot, film, or DSLR cameras during competition rounds, lawn chairs, and seat cushions in a carrying case.
 Bags 6" x 6" x 6" or smaller are allowed, but any larger than that isn't permitted.